Naimish9785/Youtube-RAG-Chatbot/README.md

 This significantly reduces startup time.

-## Example Questions

-* What is the main topic of this video?
-* Summarize the video in 5 points.
-* What tools are discussed?
-* Explain the retrieval process.
-* What are the key takeaways?

 ## Future Improvements

-* Accept full YouTube URLs
 * Stream LLM responses token-by-token
 * Multi-video knowledge base
 * Conversation memory